Kozhikode International Airport: Early years

 The airport was inaugurated on 13 April 1988.
 In 1977, the airport was sanctioned due to long periods of struggle under the leadership of the late freedom fighter, K. P. Kesava Menon.
 In the 1990s, Gulf Malayalis played an important role in the development of the airport - they collected funds for the purpose when the Union Government claimed it did not have any.
 This led to the inception of the Malabar International Airport Development Society, which helped raise funds for the airport's development.
 Consequently, major developments of facilities, such as an extension of the runway from 6,000 feet to 9,000 feet to facilitate the operation of large aircraft, were carried out with loans from the Housing and Urban Development Corporation (HUDCO).

 It received the status of an international airport on 2 February 2006, which led to more development in its infrastructure, for handling the operation of international flights from its terminal.
-It is the 12th-busiest airport in India in terms of its passenger traffic and 11th-busiest in cargo handling.